slowernews/wisdom-tldr/README.md

 > *'To find deep truths intuition is better than statistics.'*

-> *'«Dictator's dilemma»:  when the vote goes 79% – 21% for some candidate we are inclined to presume it was fair and represents a popular mandate.
+> *'«Dictator's dilemma»:  when the vote goes 79% – 21% for some candidate we presume it was fair and represents a popular mandate.
 But when his excellency and Great Father of his People, gets 97% of the vote we say that is BS.*

 And, as such, error-prone: bias, being [misled](#on-deceiving) and randomness will trigger miscalculations.